faisal244/Portfolio/README.md

 * Added indentation and spacing for improved readability

 ## CSS

 * Extensively commented the style.css file to allow the client to easily understand changes that have been made and the thought process behind them

 * CSS selectors and properties have been re-ordered and organized to follow the cascade and semantic structure.

+* Used CSS variables to make global styling changes easier in future

 * Top navigation styling - applied some javascript to replace the nav links with a hamburger menu when the viewport is less than 1000px width.
 Also applied flex properties to make this container responsive to viewport changes and to ensure an even gap between the logo and the nav links